michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

 </table>

 #### Interview script (Question and Intent)
-The interviews contained seven broad questions as a template that had specific intents listed below:
+The interviews contained 7 broad questions as a template that had specific intents listed below:
 <table>
   <tr>
     <th>Question</th>